50 Hudson Yards: Design and location

 The building was designed by Foster + Partners, the largest architectural firm in the UK, and the interiors were designed by Tony Ingrao.
 Its facade, made of glass and hand-carved Italian marble, features three stacked rectangular components of diminishing size.

 In January 2019, the developers unveiled two unnamed starburst-shaped sculptures made of painted steel, aluminum and fiberglass, crafted by American artist Frank Stella which sit in the building's lobby.
-A bespoke elliptical staircase designed by British architect and designer Norman Foster surrounds Stella’s interlocking star sculpture.
+An elliptical staircase designed by Norman Foster surrounds Stella’s interlocking star sculpture.
 Additionally, a pair of large-scale abstract sculptures rendered from painted steel, aluminum and fiberglass, can be found hanging from the ceiling in the ground-level lobby area and are also works of Frank Stella.